francesshei/MARS-PRE/README.md

 # MARS-PRE
-This repository holds the GUI code used to develop the software tool described in "IMU-Based Classification of Resistive Exercises for Real-Time Training Monitoring"
+This repository holds the Python code used to develop the GUI-based software tool described in "IMU-Based Classification of Resistive Exercises for Real-Time Training Monitoring"